Skip to content

 Is my home office covered by my contents insurance?

-Yes, usually your home office equipment – like your computer and printer – should be covered.
-You may need to list them separately if they cost more than the single-item limit.
+You may need to list equipment separately if it’s worth more than the single-item limit.
 Check your policy documents to be sure.
 It’s also worth checking whether you need to tell your provider you work from home.

-If your employer has given you equipment, then it should be covered under their insurance policy.
+If your employer has given you equipment, then it’s their responsibility to insure it.
+You don’t need to add it to your home contents insurance policy.

 If you have customers who come to your home, or you keep stock on the premises, you might need to consider dedicated business insurance.